gazebosim/gz-physics/tutorials/03_physics_plugins.md

 \page physicsplugin Understanding the Physics Plugin

-This is an introduction to different physics engines and how they are integrated into the Ignition Physics library.
+This is an introduction to different physics engines and how they are integrated into the Gazebo Physics library.

-## Ignition Physics
+## Gazebo Physics

-The \ref gz::physics "Ignition Physics" library integrates external physics engines into the Ignition Simulation eco-system.
+The \ref gz::physics "Gazebo Physics" library integrates external physics engines into the Gazebo Simulation eco-system.
 It allows users to select from multiple supported physics engines based on their simulation needs.
 Its plugin interface loads physics engines with requested features at runtime.
 It is also possible to integrate your own selected physics engine by writing a compatible plugin interface.